uploadcare/file-uploader/solutions/adaptive-image/README.md

 ## Workflow

-1. Web component initiating and read it's settings, including the source image path.
+1. Web component initiating and reading it's settings, including the source image path.
 2. Component uses [Uploadcare Proxy](https://uploadcare.com/docs/delivery/proxy/) service to upload the source image if that was not done before.
 3. Image component generates all necessary src sets for the resulting image and renders the `img` tag into the DOM.